derebaba/AlbumPrinter/README.md

 # Albelli .NET Software Engineer Technical Assignment

-## How to run the project
+## How to run the solution

 Run AlbumPrinter.sln with Visual Studio.
 Set AlbumPrinter.web as startup project.
 Start.

 ## APIs